Fan Fic / Day of the Barney Trilogy

 - Bittersweet Ending: Part 2 has Fran and Jeremy defeat Barney or so they think, but a large number of adults and teenagers have been brutally murdered during the Purple Holocaust, which has also basically wrecked social infrastructure.
 Part 3 has Barney defeated once and for all, but Jeremy's children have been traumatized so badly that they need serious therapy.

 - Break the Cutie: Barney is such a cruel dinosaur.
+No child is safe from being harmed and/or traumatized by him.

 - Car Fu: Adult Fran does this to Thornton Marshall in a Barney costume.